Ablativo/Documents/Evaluation.md

     * *3rd Delivery*: The 3 sensors will be real.

 * **Smartphone sensors**: we retrieve the values from the smartphone sensors of every user.
 These values will be real.
-    * *2nd Delivery*: we are able to collect the values with a frequency of 1Hz (1 message per second)

-    * *3rd Delivery*: The values will be grouped and sent periodically
+    * *3rd Delivery*: we will be able to collect the values with a frequency of 1Hz (1 message per second).
+The values will be grouped and sent periodically

 * **Heart Rate sensor**:
     * *2nd Delivery*: The values will be simulated with a JS script that with a frequency of 1Hz generates random values and send them to the cloud and to the backend of the application.